Coherent sheaves on the stack of Langlands parameters: Representation space

 Tautologically, there are natural morphisms

 If $M=H$ with the adjoint action, this is just the map sending a representation to its associated pseudorepresentation.
 The induced map of ring of regular functions is explicitly given by

-\begin{rmk} If $k$ is a field of characteristic zero, \eqref{E: coarse to pseudo} is an isomorphism since taking $H$-invariants commutes with arbitrary colimits.
+\begin{remark} If $\Lambda$ is a field of characteristic zero, \eqref{E: coarse to pseudo} is an isomorphism since taking $H$-invariants commutes with arbitrary colimits.
 If $\Ga=\FM(I)$, this is also an isomorphism as $\FFM/\Ga$ admits a final object.
-We have no reason to believe this is the case if $\on{char} k=p>0$ and $\Ga$ is general.
-However, if $k$ is a perfect field and $\mR_{\Ga,M}$ is truncated, then the induced map $\mC_{\Ga,M/H}(k)\to \mR_{\Ga,M^\bullet/\!\!/H}(k)$ is still a bijection. \end{rmk}
+We have no reason to believe this is the case if $\on{char} \La=p>0$ and $\Ga$ is general.
+However, if $\Lambda$ is a perfect field and $\mR_{\Ga,M}$ is truncated, then the induced map $\mC_{\Ga,M/H}(k)\to \mR_{\Ga,M^\bullet/\!\!/H}(k)$ is still a bijection. \end{remark}